A revealing truth about myself

 For me, I will not get to enjoy the change that PMX and the Madani government is trying to bring to the table but at least, I leave behind a legacy that you and my children get to enjoy.

 And this is also the legacy that was left by my grandfather, whom I used to hear a lot about, but never had the opportunity to know him personally as he had passed on before I was born.
-I carry his DNA.
+I still carry his DNA.

 Despite his scholarlastic achievements and his position as chief clerk at Seremban hospital, my grandpa was known to cycle to his favourite coffee shop every evening to meet ordinary people with little or no education.